Nautique Boats

-Nautique is an American boat manufacturer that produces boats primarily for waterskiing, wakeboarding and wakesurfing.
+Nautique Boat Company is an American boat manufacturer that produces boats primarily for waterskiing, wakeboarding and wakesurfing.
 With models in the Super Air Nautique and Ski Nautique lines, they are widely considered the gold standard in the inboard towboat market.
 Owned by parent company, Correct Craft, Nautique is a member of the oldest family-owned and operated boat manufacturer in the world.

 Ski Nautique

 In 1961 Correct Craft released the original Ski Nautique, the first fiberglass ski boat of its kind designed by Leo Bentz.
 It was the world's first tournament inboard ski boat and paved the way for the modern day watersports boat.

 Throughout the 60’s and 70’s, the Ski Nautique dominated the watersports boat market and was used in waterski shows and tournaments across the globe.
 In 1981, Nautique unveiled the Ski Nautique 2001.
 In 1986, SeaWorld signed a contract with Nautique to supply Ski Nautique boats for ski shows at their marine parks.
 During that same year the 25th anniversary of the Ski Nautique was released, called the Silver Nautique.
 The next iteration of the Ski Nautique was introduced in 1990 and by 1993 was switched over to fiberglass floor and stringer construction for increased durability.
 1997 brought the Ski Nautique 196 with Total Surface Control (TSC) to the hull design for a customized wake for slalom, trick and jump skiers.
 Over the course of the next decade, Total Surface Control was developed into 2nd and 3rd generations until it was eventually phased out.
 The Ski Nautique 196 brought a new era to the waterski boat world as the reigning industry leader from 1997 until 2009.

 In 2010, with the help of legendary waterskier and Team Nautique athlete Andy Mapple, the Ski Nautique 200 was released.
 This 3-event waterski boat is currently in production as the Ski Nautique 200 and is responsible for pulling 25 world records including Ryan Dodd's current jump record of 254 feet.

 2019 brought the introduction of the current Ski Nautique.
 For the first time, Nautique introduced carbon fiber into the layers of the hull to drastically cut the weight of the boat while still keeping it strong.